iamsubhranil/VirtualMachine/README.md

             jne _test _a #20 // Jump to _test if value stored at _a is greater 20

+17. prntl : Print a full line.
+This basically `print` + `\n`.

+            prntl ^%d ^_a
+18. inpti : Input a integer from the user (See operands.h).

+            inpti ^\sEnter\sa\snumber\s:\s _number // Output : 'Enter a number : ', user input will be stored in "number" variable
+19. mod : Perform arithmetic modulus between two arguments.

+            mod _a _b _c // (c = a%b)
 #### System software and operating system
-The machine uses absolute linking while loading binaries for a few reasons, but that restriction will hopefully someday dispose.
 Whenever a `let` instruction is issued, first the symbol table is searched for the address of the variable.
 If found, just the new value is set at the address.
 Otherwise, a new entry in symbol table is created with the name of the variable, the memory is searched for the first free cell, and that address is assigned to the variable in the table.
 Whenever an `unlet` call is issued, if direct addressing is used, just the address is reset to 0.
 Otherwise, the entry of the variable in the symbol table is also removed, if found.
 The address inspector module is very forgivable in nature.
 If you forget to `let` a variable before its use in the program, it will create a new variable in memory, set its value to 0, and supply it as the argument to your call in the program.
 The compiler also checks for validity of the arguments, and their addressing modes, and will print an error message immediately if any bad instruction is issued.

 #### Bytecode
 The structure of an executable file is pretty straight forward : a header in front containing the magic, binary version and number of instructions, followed by N instructions, and finally a footer (which is just-for-the-sake-of right now).
 Each opcode is directly converted to an `uint8_t`, all variables are converted to direct addresses and written as `uint16_t`, and based on the addressing mode, either `uint8_t`, `uint16_t` or `uint32_t` is used to store the argument.
 In the source, you can easily view the hex values of the opcodes used.
 Furthermore, all members are explicitly "hand-written" to provide cross-platform support, and reduce the binary size over 70%.
 The loader just reads and checks the header, and returns a stream of instructions from the file, after which, the driver puts them into the machine and runs them.